-NEW INFORMATION REGARDING SSNs (from Feedback from our Exchange Officers) - It is highly recommended that CAF members apply for a US Social Security Number (SSN).
+INFORMATION REGARDING SSNs - It has been recommended by Exchange Officers that CAF members apply for a US Social Security Number (SSN).
 This is particularly important for CAF members in exchange (PEP) positions as you will not be able to register for the DoD Defense Travel System (DTS) to travel on US orders and host command travel funds without an SSN.
 This can negatively impact upon your ability to carry out your duties and responsibilities with your host command.